 What To Do if You Are Fired Illegally

 If you are fired illegally, there are some steps you can take before even contacting a lawyer.

 - Be careful what you sign after termination.
 Employers will often give terminated employees a document to sign called a ‘severance agreement.’
 This typically requires that the employer waive her rights to sue for certain claims and can make your case harder, if not impossible, to pursue.

 - Keep your email exchanges.
 It is tempting to delete painful memories (and therefore, emails) but if you have access to any emails, download them or find a way to hold on to them as they may serve as evidence.

 - Get a hold of your contract or employee handbook.
 You can ask your human resources to give you a copy so you have it before meeting with an employee.

 - Try to get a hold of contact information of previous employees who may have had a similar problem.
 You are probably not the only employee that was fired illegally.
 If you can track down previous employees who may have been let go illegally, find them.
 Current employees will be hesitant to speak the truth against their employers for fear of losing their job and are not always the most reliable witnesses.

-If you have been a victim of illegal discrimination, you can call our office to (630) 517-5529 or email me to [email protected].
+If you have been a victim of illegal discrimination, you may contact Motiva Business Law for legal help.